Hire Social Media Managers

 Complementary Skills for Social Media Managers

-You may wish to hire a social media manager who has additional skills and experience helpful to your specific job.
+You may wish to hire a professional who has additional skills and experience helpful to your specific job.
 These include:

 Influencer management – Nowadays, most brands collaborate with influencers in one way or another, and these collaborations require a specific set of skills to bear fruit.
 Behind the scenes, you’ll usually find a social media manager negotiating contracts, coordinating influencer marketing campaigns, and tracking performance.

 Product launch strategies – By now, using social media to introduce new products and services is a must.
-Social media experts know what to do when there’s a launch ahead: Create buzz through pre-launch teasers, plan live launch events, and conduct post-launch follow-ups.
+Successful launch campaigns require strategic planning—creating buzz through pre-launch teasers, organizing live launch events, and conducting post-launch follow-ups to maintain momentum.

 Customer engagement – Engaging with customers doesn’t just mean responding to comments and messages, but also acknowledging positive feedback, deploying strategies to attract potential customers, providing customer service, and more.
 Effective customer service skills are crucial, such as the ability to provide timely solutions, and following up to ensure satisfaction.

-Deep experience with a wide range of social platforms – Having experience with Instagram, Facebook, X (formerly Twitter), Pinterest, Snapchat, TikTok, LinkedIn, and Reddit is rare, as most social media managers tend to be platform specialists in just a few networks.
+Deep experience with a wide range of social platforms – Having experience with Instagram, Facebook, X (formerly Twitter), Pinterest, Snapchat, TikTok, LinkedIn, and Reddit is rare, as many professionals in this field tend to be platform specialists in just a few networks.
 Extra knowledge and experience are an opportunity for extended strategies and further reach and engagement.
 This knowledge can be useful when a brand is exploring a new channel, or when a new business is trying to build a cohesive social presence from the ground up.

 Does Industry-relevant Experience Play a Significant Role, or Is Platform Experience More Crucial?

 Ideally, you’ll want to hire a social media manager with both industry and platform experience, as they both come into play when managing social media channels.
-This is rare, though, and ultimately, the best answer will be provided by the context—that is, the type of company that is hiring and the projects that the social media manager will be addressing.
+This is rare, though, and ultimately, the best answer will be provided by the context—that is, the type of company that is hiring and the projects that this role will be addressing.

 Industry experience is valuable for understanding aspects like regulations and audience expectations of a particular sector or vertical.
 For instance, some industries have specific requirements on what must be included in related advertising, such as specific details or disclaimers.
 Other industries, like healthcare and financial, are dotted with communications regulations that make industry experience critical.

-Platform experience is a huge asset as well—it’s how social media managers leverage features, channels, trends, and behaviors specific to each social media site.
+Platform experience is a huge asset as well—it’s how skilled professionals leverage features, channels, trends, and behaviors specific to each social media site.
 For example, no seasoned social media manager would fill their Friday calendar spots with LinkedIn posts, as this is the day when activity on that platform starts its weekly slowdown.

 A balance of industry-specific and platform experience is ideal, but not always mandatory.
 Industry knowledge ensures compliance and relevance, while platform expertise maximizes strategic execution and engagement.